breki/demeton/pomodoro-Demeton.md

 - implement a proper resampler

 ## Tue 12.11.
+- Trying out a new, more functional approach on checking the tile status.
 - Finished implementing the new functions for checking the caching status of the tile.

 ## Mon 11.11.